try-supernova/developer-learn/docs/index.md

 :::

-Additionally, the open99 documentation is built on [Docusaurus](https://docusaurus.io/docs).
+Additionally, Pluto Learn is built with Docusaurus, a static site generator.